Decreasing your weight when appropriate and increasing your level of exercise will increase your levels of testosterone.

 Testogel is easy to apply without the use and worry of a needle.
 It is just applied by spreading onto the skin of the shoulder and arm and takes only a few seconds once a day in the morning.
 Patients may wish to visit: www.testogelpump.co.uk/patient.

-Injections can be either short acting such as Sustanon or Testosterone Enanthathe.
-Or long acting Nebido.
+Injections can be either short acting such as Sustanon, Testosterone Enanthate or Cypionate.

-The short acting injections are self-administered, generally weekly into the front of the thigh.
-The Doctor will give you instructions on how to do this.
+The short acting injections are self-administered, generally twice weekly into the front of the thigh or upper arm.
+The Doctor or Nurse will give you instructions on how to do this.

-The long acting Nebido is given into the buttock but needs to be given by a Nurse approximately every 10 weeks.
+The long acting Nebido is given into the buttock but needs to be given by a Nurse approximately every 10 weeks at your GP practice.

 The advantages and disadvantages of each treatment will be discussed at your appointment.